OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 iCloud Music Library is an Apple Music feature that allows you to access your matched or uploaded songs, playlists and music videos acquired from Apple Music, the iTunes Store or a third party (“iCloud Music Library Content”) on your Apple Music-enabled devices. iCloud Music Library is turned on automatically when you set up your Apple Music membership. iCloud Music Library collects information about your iCloud Music Library Content.
 This information is associated with your Apple ID, and compared to iCloud Music Library Content currently available on Apple Music. iCloud Music Library Content that is not matched is uploaded to Apple’s iCloud Music Library servers (in a format determined by Apple).
 You can upload up to 100,000 songs.
 Songs acquired from the iTunes Store or Apple Music do not count against this limit.
 Songs that do not meet certain criteria (for example, excessively large files) or that are not authorized for your device are not eligible for iCloud Music Library.
 When you use iCloud Music Library, Apple logs information such as the tracks you play, stop or skip, the devices you use, and the time and duration of playback.
 You agree to use iCloud Music Library only for lawfully acquired content. iCloud Music Library is provided on an “AS IS” basis and could contain errors or inaccuracies.
 You should back up your data and information prior to using iCloud Music Library.
 If you are not an Apple Music member, you may purchase an iTunes Match subscription, which is subject to the terms set forth in this section.

+J. ADDITIONAL APPLE ARCADE TERMS

+APPLE ARCADE SUBSCRIPTION

+Apple Arcade is a game subscription service.
+Your Apple Arcade subscription will automatically renew until you cancel in account settings.
+See the “Subscriptions” section for more details.
+When your Apple Arcade subscription ends, you will lose access to any functionality of Apple Arcade that requires a subscription, including but not limited to access to apps downloaded from Apple Arcade that are stored on your device.

-J. MISCELLANEOUS TERMS APPLICABLE TO ALL SERVICES
+K. MISCELLANEOUS TERMS APPLICABLE TO ALL SERVICES

 DEFINITION OF APPLE

 Depending on your Home Country, “Apple” means:

-Apple Inc., located at One Apple Park Way, Cupertino, California, for users in North, Central, and South America (including Canada for use of iTunes Store and Apple Music), as well as United States territories and possessions. and French and British possessions in North America, South America, and the Caribbean;
+Apple Inc., located at One Apple Park Way, Cupertino, California, for users in North, Central, and South America (excluding Canada), as well as United States territories and possessions. and French and British possessions in North America, South America, and the Caribbean;

-Apple Canada Inc., located at 120 Bremner Blvd., Suite 1600, Toronto ON M5J 0A8, Canada for users of App Store and Apple Books in Canada or its territories and possessions;
+Apple Canada Inc., located at 120 Bremner Blvd., Suite 1600, Toronto ON M5J 0A8, Canada for users in Canada or its territories and possessions;

 iTunes K.K., located at Roppongi Hills, 6-10-1 Roppongi, Minato-ku, Tokyo 106-6140, Tokyo for users in Japan;